 Cino is a frequent contributor of opinion pieces for various publications.
 In addition to being the author of a treatise titled The Law of Lender Liability, she is co-author of the Bankruptcy Appeals Manual, published by the American Bankruptcy Institute.
 In 2009, she received the American Bar Association’s Kathryn R. Heidt Memorial Award for her service, scholarship and practice, and in 2010 received a publication award from the American Bankruptcy Institute.

 Cino consults on various criminal and bankruptcy matters and has engaged in numerous pro bono criminal defense representations.
-Recently, she successfully appealed a wrongful conviction and death sentence in Mississippi, resulting in her client’s freedom.
+She successfully appealed a wrongful conviction and death sentence in Mississippi, resulting in her client’s freedom.